Comparing Medicare Part D Coverage

 Monthly premiums, deductibles, and copayments or coinsurance all factor into the cost of Medicare Part D plans.

 If you buy a stand-alone Part D Prescription Drug Plan to complement Original Medicare, you’ll generally pay a separate monthly premium for your coverage.
 If you buy a Medicare Advantage plan that includes prescription drug coverage (MA-PD), your plan premium will include the cost of both medical and Part D prescription drug coverage.
 You have to continue paying your Medicare Part B premium as well.

 In 2020, the annual deductible for Medicare Part D Plans could not exceed $435, although some plans do not have a yearly deductible, or set one below the government maximum.

 Finally, cost-sharing is important to consider when you compare Medicare Part D Plans.
-Most plans use copayments, or a flat fee, when you fill a prescription.
+Many plans use copayments, or a flat fee, when you fill a prescription.
 Many use a tiered copayment system, where you pay less out-of-pocket for generic drugs and a higher copayment for brand-name medications.

 Your plan may also require other cost-containment measures such as prior authorization, quantity limits, or step therapy.
 If your plan includes step therapy, your doctor will have to try you on a less expensive medication to see if it effectively treats your condition before the plan will cover a more expensive one.
 If you have quantity limits with your plan, you can only get a certain number of doses of a particular medication at a time, or over a particular period of time.